 Dr. Fields’ expertise is also in community/public/global health nursing, and arts and healing.
 She now does global health work in Rwanda, and partnering with a local NGO in Kigali.
 Dr. Fields project is “Grassroots Empowerment of Women as the Gatekeepers of the Health of the Community”.
 The uniqueness of her work is the focus on women in rural villages as the source of information, and confirming and collaborating with schools/parents/teachers, community health workers, and local authorities.
 The need is for Train the Trainer programs in rural villages for community health workers, community health centers, and our nurse educator colleagues in Rwanda for sustainability and capacity development.
 She envisions offering her programs to graduate nurses across the globe as professional development and continuing education programs.

-Dr. Fields is scheduled to present her work to the Global Network of Public Health Nursing Tri-annual International Public Health Nursing Conference May 2019 in Nairobi, Kenya.
+Dr. Fields presented her work at the Global Network of Public Health Nursing Tri-annual International Conference May 2019 in Nairobi, Kenya.

 Prior to teaching online, she developed a baccalaureate programs in nursing, and coordinated a master’s and doctoral programs in gerontological nursing and long term care, as well served as Interim Director of a hybrid university based RN-BSN-MSN program.
 For many years, Dr. Fields has been a consultant in long-term care and nursing home reform in Washington and in New York City and State.
 In Washington, she also served as the Federal Court Monitor in the D.C.
 Village Nursing Home case brought by the U.S. Department of Justice against the District of Columbia for the violation of the civil rights of the residents of the nursing home the District owned and operated.
 Very valuable lessons to be learned for the empowerment of citizens and successful advocacy for our most vulnerable and poor.